suraj0-11/hph-intern/README.md

-# 🚀 Project Repository as a Intern of Emeelan.com
+# 🚀 Project Repository as a Intern of Emeelan Solutions Pvt Ltd.

 Welcome to the **Project Repository**, featuring multiple projects that explore various tools and frameworks.
 Below is a breakdown of each directory with a short description and highlights.